dloez/rabbitmq-clustering/README.md

 ## Usage
 1. Modify permissions of `volumes/rabbit/.erlang.cookie` so only the RabbitMQ user can access this file:
     `chmod 600 volumes/rabbit/.erlang.cookie`
+3. Create an external Docker network of remove `external` from `iris` network on `docker-compose.yaml` file.
+The idea behind creating an external network is to be able to reach haproxy from containers outside this `docker-compose.yaml` file:
+    `docker network create iris`
 2. Run Docker compose:
     `docker compose up`